 You can find the processor chip in the specification section of our beacon descriptions.
 Most people don’t know what this means or implies.
-This article will hopefully help you make a more informed choice and provide some insights into what’s coming in the near future.
+This article will help you make a more informed choice.

-There are currently three main chip families from Texas Instruments (CC254x), Dialog (DA14580) and Nordic (nrf51822).
-These chip manufacturers publish standard electronic circuit and printed circuit board layouts that beacon OEMs use for their beacons.
+There are currently three main chip families from Texas Instruments (CC25xx, CC26xx), Dialog Semiconductor (DAxxxx) and Nordic Semiconductor (nRF51xxx and nRF52xxx).
+These chip manufacturers publish standard electronic circuits and software SDKs that beacon OEMs use for their beacons.
 Hence, most beacons, within a chip family, have very similar designs.
-However, small differences in implementation of board layout in areas such as the power supply, grounding, terminations, connectors and the antenna can cause electrical differences that can cause loss of power or noise that can affect operation.
-Hence the quality of the beacon radio signal is affected more by the quality of the implementation than the choice of chip.
-This is also evident in real world tests.
-We have performed RSSI strength and stability tests on the beacons we sell and haven’t yet found any correlation between signal quality and chip family.
+Small differences in implementation of board layout in areas such as the power supply, grounding, terminations, connectors and the antenna can cause electrical differences that can cause loss of power.

 The strength of the beacon radio signal is affected more by the quality of the beacon implementation, particularly the antenna, rather than the choice of chip.
 This is also evident in real world tests.
 We have performed RSSI strength and stability tests on the beacons we sell and haven’t yet found any correlation between signal strength and chip family.